SamirTalwar/monospacedmonologues.com/posts/2016-02-22--docker-part-one--getting-started.md

 ### But it broke!

-It's likely that either the service didn't start correctly or the connection between the client and the server failed.
+It's probable that either the service didn't start correctly or the connection between the client and the server failed.
 The former is beyond the scope of this article; the latter is often just a problem with your VM state or your environment variables.

-#### Windows

-**FILL ME IN**

 #### Windows, Mac or Linux with Docker Machine